Understanding the 'Cloud' Like I'm 5

 Yes!
 I thought you'd never ask.

-Cloud computing is that facet of IT(Information technology) that manages all of the software and hardware used by you.
+Cloud computing is a facet of IT (Information Technology) that manages all the software and hardware used by you.
 Cloud computing is a system that gives you access to services over the Internet.
-These services could range from external storage, databases, software, and even servers.
+These services can range from external storage and databases to software and even servers.

-For individuals, this can mean just using cloud storage like iCloud, Cloudinary, Amazon cloud drive, or Google photos to save your pictures, so you don't get to use up your phone's memory.
+For individuals, this can mean using cloud storage services like iCloud, Cloudinary, Amazon Cloud Drive, or Google Photos to save your pictures, so you don't use up your phone's memory.

-For companies that cannot afford to build and maintain their internal infrastructure, adopting cloud computing will mean they may not need to update their servers because the cloud vendor they're using will handle all of that.
+For companies that cannot afford to build and maintain their internal infrastructure, adopting cloud computing means they may not need to update their servers, as the cloud vendor they're using will handle all of that.

 The Cloud is beneficial for the current world we live in because having the resource in some server somewhere makes it possible for a team to work remotely and still access files together.
-For example, Google docs allow you to collaborate and pick up from where you left as long as you have access to the file and Internet.
+For example, Google Docs allows you to collaborate and pick up from where you left off as long as you have access to the file and the Internet.

 How to get started with Cloud computing?

-I got you!πŸ˜‰ There are a couple of resources to get started with.
-However, this article assumes that you are five, so I will be recommending beginner-friendly resources to help get you started.
+I got you!😉 There are a couple of resources available to get started.
+However, this article assumes that you are five, so I will recommend beginner-friendly resources to help you get started.

-In summary, the 'Cloud' allows you and I to access data, files, and databases from almost any device that is connected to the Internet.
+In summary, the 'Cloud' enables us to access data, files, and databases from almost any device connected to the Internet.

-However, as much as this seems great and the cloud companies put security measures to ensure the safety of everything put in their care, it is still advisable to be careful about putting information out there.
+However, as much as this seems excellent, and cloud companies put security measures in place to ensure the safety of everything entrusted to them, it is still advisable to exercise caution when sharing information.

 I hope this article was able to answer your basic questions.
-If you have other questions, concerns, or what you think should be addressed; please reach out by dropping a comment or sending a mail to .
+If you have any other questions, concerns, or suggestions that you think should be addressed, please reach out by leaving a comment or sending an email to likeamfive@gmail.com.
 Follow us on Twitter @Like_iam5.

 Thanks for reading!